 The exchange can interrupt or suspend trading in the event of extraordinary events affecting prices (e.g. company news).
+Such suspensions and interruptions are generally valid for both, Continuous Trading in connection with Auctions, as well as Midpoint Trading.
 In case of suspension, orders existing in the system are deleted.
 In case of interruption, only non-persistent orders are deleted.
+Trading interruptions due to extraordinary events are different from volatility interruptions that are described in chapters 9.2.1 and 9.2.2.

-Orders in the order book are deleted in the event of profits or a corporate action and/or an exchange at the end of the last trading day on which such security was last traded including the claim (cum-day) or, at the latest, at the start of trading on the trading day on which such security is traded excluding the claim (ex-day).
+Orders in the order books are deleted in the event of profits or a corporate action and/or an exchange at the end of the last trading day on which such security was last traded including the claim (cum-day) or, at the latest, at the start of trading on the trading day on which such security is traded excluding the claim (ex-day).